botpress/docs/docs/advanced/content-type-action.md

    *     typing: true
    *   }
    * ```
-   * @title Display an audio in the action
+   * @title Display a file in the action
    * @category Content-type
    * @author Botpress
    */